projectvw/projectvw.github.io/_posts/2021-01-11-1973-Volkswagen-Super-Beetle-Red.md

 These photos were most likely taken after I had washed the car out in front of the Lambda Chi Alpha Fraternity house in Rolla, Missouri.

 You can see the bra that I had on the car, I believe it was on it when we acquired the car.
 When was the last time you saw a bra on a car?
 If you need one for a Porsche Boxster I happen to have one, new in box here in my basement.

+If you look closely at the hubcaps, you can see I painted them.
+I completely forgot I did that until looking at these photos.
+You'll also see a silver pinstripe on the car, it is just vinyl, something acquired from an autoparts store and applied.
+That was most likely the first vinyl I ever applied to a car, lots more since.